 There is no specialization, licensing or continuous medical education opportunities for nurses in Georgia.
 Overall, nursing education lacks standardization, there is no accreditation for nursing schools, and minimum training requirements vary widely.

 Universal Health Coverage.
-The key challenges of the UHCP include: (1) Limited administrative capacity of the SSA, (2) Lack of financial resources for PHC (per capita cost rate does not reflect real service costs), (3) Inefficient programme design preventing PHC gatekeeping role, (4) Low use of preventive services, (5) Lack of monitoring and evaluation of programme, (6) Overspending budget and sustainability of the Program.
+The key challenges of the UHCP include: (1) Limited administrative capacity of the SSA, (2) Lack of financial resources for PHC (per capita cost rate does not reflect real service costs), (4) Low use of preventive services, (5) Lack of monitoring and evaluation of programme, (6) Overspending budget of the Program.

 Some of the challenges of the national immunization program includes: (1) Sustainability, considering ongoing graduation from the GAVI support and the following period; (2) Development and introduction of the performance-based payment mechanism and (3) institutionalization of the best vaccine management practices.